sumanb007/crud-webapplication/README.md

 ---

 ## 5. Orchestrating with Kubernetes
-Kubernetes deployment steps with YAML configurations.
 Saved in [another GitHub repository](https://github.com/sumanb007/kubernetes/tree/master/sample-project).

----

-## Version Control and Collaboration
-Managing code and configurations through GitHub with proper documentation.

----

-## Challenges and Resolutions
-Issues faced during container networking and their resolutions.

----

 ## Outcome and Lessons Learned
 Summary of achievements and skills gained from the project.